-The following information is prepared in accordance with IFRS and is derived from, and should be read in conjunction with, our Annual Financial Statements and the interim condensed consolidated financial statements for each of the past eight quarters.
+Our condensed interim consolidated financial statements have been prepared in accordance with IFRS as issued by the IASB applicable to the preparation of interim financial statements, including IAS 34-Interim Financial Reporting.
+The comparative information has also been prepared on this basis.
+Our condensed interim consolidated financial statements should be read in conjunction with our Annual Financial Statements for the year ended December 31, 2017, and the interim condensed consolidated financial statements for each of the past eight quarters.
 Consistent with the preparation and presentation in our Annual Financial Statements, unaudited quarterly results are presented in USD.
 The determination of functional currency for the Company and each of its subsidiaries and associates is that which is disclosed in the consolidated Annual Financial Statements.